nf-core/rnaseq/docs/output.md

-# NGI-RNAseq Output
+# nfcore/RNAseq Output

-NGI-RNAseq is the new RNA-seq Best Practice pipeline used by the [National Genomics Infrastructure](https://ngisweden.scilifelab.se/) at [SciLifeLab](https://www.scilifelab.se/platforms/ngi/) in Stockholm, Sweden.
+nfcore/RNAseq is the new RNA-seq Best Practice pipeline used by the [National Genomics Infrastructure](https://ngisweden.scilifelab.se/) at [SciLifeLab](https://www.scilifelab.se/platforms/ngi/) in Stockholm, Sweden.

 This document describes the output produced by the pipeline.
 Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.